 - Outline writing: Clear plan about entire novel; focus is on plot development (Orson Scott Card is an outline writer)

 The problem is I've never finished a novel before, not for lack of ideas.
 I've written countless short stories and plays, and discovery writing seems to work well for those.
-But I realized if I wanted a good change to finish my book, I was going to need a different approach.
+But I realized if I wanted a good chance to finish my book, I was going to need a different approach.
 So I outlined the story, figuring out the big events that need to happen and generating some character descriptions.
 But I left things pretty broad within each chapter.
 Essentially I had a map and a notion of where they should be at each mile marker (chapter), but the rest of the journey hadn't been written yet.
 What I did isn't really pure outline writing or pure discovery writing.
 It's a hybrid of the two.

 Fortunately, I found a description of what I'm doing in the NaNoWriMo website.
 They use similar concepts to what I've described above but use different terms.
 Discovery writers are "pantsers" - writing by "the seat of their pants."
 Outline writers are "planners."
 And people who do a combination of the two are "plantsers."